physIQ/turnkey-riak/README.md

 ### Troubleshooting ###

-- Cant Access Servers
+- Can't Access Servers
     - Make sure that the IP addres of the computer you are trying to access the stack from is within a range configured as the trusted IP addresses

 ## Notes ##
 **Known Issues**

-- Terraform 0.6.16 has a bug which will cause secondary disks to be destroyed before the instance is destroyed, resulting in "resourceInUseByAnotherResource" errors.
-Typically you can simply run "terraform destroy" a second time to clean up the remaining disks.
+ - None at this time.

 **Future Improvements**